The elementary school teacher resume at a glance

 Soft skills: Patience, parent communication, collaboration with specialists (SPED, ESL, counselors), classroom management, flexibility, empathy, organization

-6 tips for a standout elementary school teacher resume
+6 tips to strengthen your elementary school teacher resume

 - Lead with literacy credentials.
 The Science of Reading movement has transformed elementary hiring.
 If you have Orton-Gillingham, LETRS, or structured literacy training, feature it prominently.